khannashiv/Jenkins-Practice/Project-1/java-maven-sonar-argocd-helm-k8s/Implementation.md

         -- Commits and pushes that change to GitHub automatically.
         -- This is essential for GitOps workflows, where you want your Git repo to be the single source of truth for deployments.
 -->

+## Here we have completed out CI part from implementation prospective .